goodlifeinc/book-summary/The Clean Coder - Robert Martin/README.md

     The hard decisions are best made through the confrontation of adversarial roles.

-2. Why in less important than the fact
+2. Why is less important than the fact

     The why is a lot less important than the fact.
 Still, knowing why might help your manager to understand, and therefore to accept, the fact.